 I know what you’re going to say.
 Yes it is all about Trump.
-However I beg to differ and here’s why.
-For his entire life he’s always been Donald J. Trump.
-His family business is in construction and real estate.
-He’s done very well for himself, his family and for the business.
-He has money, power and fame and in the worldly sense he’s arrived.
-He has raised his adult children in the family business and instilled within each of them a strong sense of purpose and business work ethics.
-He and Melania are currently raising their son Baron shaping him into the man he will become.
-For President Donald J. Trump life is good, but it’s not about him, it really isn’t.
+I beg to differ and here’s why.
+Donald J. Trump has spent his entire life in his family’s construction and real estate business and he’s done very well for himself, his family and for the business.
+He has accumulated money, power and fame.
+In the worldly sense he has arrived.
+He raised his adult children in the family business instilling within each of them a strong sense of purpose and a no nonsense business work ethic to be admired.
+Dnald and Melania are currently raising their son Baron, shaping him into the man he will become.
+For President Donald J. Trump life is good.
+If you look past the hype you will see that it’s not about him, it really isn’t.

-Anyone who looks back at who Donald J. Trump was in the past will most likely agree that he had that snarky look of a hungry insurance salesman or used car dealer.
-He is the kind of guy who’s always looking for a deal.
-Not just any deal either, he’s looking for a good deal, a great deal.
+Anyone who looks at who Donald J. Trump was in the past will most likely agree that he had that snarky look of a hungry insurance salesman or used car dealer, the guy who’s always looking for a deal and not just any deal, he’s looking for a good deal, no a great deal.
 Hence his book “The Art of the Deal” gives one a sense of his business philosophy and what he determines to be a good deal.

-Now before you start thinking (that can hurt), I come from a small town in southwestern Idaho called Homedale.
-I grew up in and around the Homedale-Wilder area before moving to the Boise-Kuna area where I graduated from school.
-After high school I went into the military and spent my adulthood traveling around the world as a member of the U.S. Army.
-I didn’t have time or the opportunity to become politically active, except to vote absentee.
+Now before you start thinking (that can hurt), know that I come from the Treasure Valley, and a small town in southwestern Idaho called Homedale.
+I grew up in and around the Homedale-Wilder area before moving to the Boise-Kuna area where I graduated from high school.
+I then went into the military and spent a majority of my adulthood traveling around the world as a member of the U.S. Army.
+I didn’t have time or the opportunity to become politically active, other than voting an absentee ballot.

-I’ve read books and articles that tell me Donald Trump was interested in politics as early as back in the 1980s, but did not actively pursue running for president.
-At that time he was no political threat.
+I’ve read books and articles that tell me Donald Trump has been interested in politics as early as the mid 1980s, but did not actively pursue running for president and at that time he was no political threat.
 The movers and shakers in business, entertainment and politics all wanted to be seen with him and he with them because big money attracts.

-Meeting President Ronald Reagan got Donald Trump’s attention and the vision of the Reagan message is basically a repackaged version with the flavor of Donald Trump added.
-The goals are the same to make America Great Again and to place proper emphasis on American workers and American goods building up the economy and rebuilding America’s military might so that America is once again respected as the world leader.
+Meeting President Ronald Reagan may have been the catalyst that got Donald Trump’s attention.
+The flair and flavor of Doonald Trump may have simply repackaged the vision of the Reagan message.
+Their goals were the same to Make America Great Again and to place proper emphasis on American workers and American goods building up the economy and rebuilding America’s military might so that America is once again respected as the world leader.

 It has been said that Donald Trump said he doesn’t do anything unless he knows he will win and failure is not an option.
 When asked on several occasions to run for President he said no. Over the years Donald Trump has amassed a great fortune with properties located around the world.
 The Trump name adorns buildings and properties and is plastered boldly across the Trump airplane.
 Some view that as flaunting or in your face so that everyone knows its Donald Trump.
 I beg to differ.